Paul1911/Data-Engineering-Project/README.md

 To assess the performance of today's model, the evaluation criteria are visualized over time using Dash.
 To ensure a clean environment and reproducibility, the project is set up using Docker container.

 ![Dash Visualization](./Dash.JPG)
 (It should be noted that the model itself is not completely optimized as the focus of this project is data engineering.
-Accuracy is just added for aesthetic reasons, its meaning is limited with such inbalanced dataset)
+Accuracy is just added for aesthetic reasons, its meaning is limited with such inbalanced dataset.)

 To reproduce this project, follow these simple steps: